davidedc/raspberry-pi-autoVj/README.md

 Just download pi3d https://github.com/tipam/pi3d , add this project in a folder under the main directory (pi3d-master).
 Then run Geany (Programming -> Genie) , load the file starting with "GradientColor..." and press the "gears" icon.

 AutoVJ works by simply modifying the properties of two primitives (a cube and a background plane).
-Properties can be the shader, the scale of the shader, the scale of the object, and the rotation speed.
-Some extra effects kick-in randomly.
+Properties can be: the shader, the scale of the shader, the scale of the object, the rotation speed, the palette.
+Some extra effects kick-in randomly such as flashing, inverting the colors, and changing the orientation of the gradients.

 ![My image](https://github.com/davidedc/raspberry-pi-autoVj/raw/master/some%20gifs%20for%20your%20pleasure/2014-02-16 19_34_15.gif)
 ![My image](https://github.com/davidedc/raspberry-pi-autoVj/raw/master/some%20gifs%20for%20your%20pleasure/2014-02-16 19_39_02.gif)